jewlofthelotus/SlickQuiz-WordPress/readme.txt

 == Changelog ==

+= 1.3.3 =
+* NEW option for questions with single answers - force the answers to use checkboxes to obscure the fact that there is only one answer from the user.
+* NEW option to display answer options along with response messaging after each question.
+* NEW option to prevent the score from displaying with the results.
+* NEW option to prevent the ranking level from displaying with the results (also makes ranking levels optional in quiz forms).
+* Adjusted how email saving works: if score saving is enabled and a user is logged in, an email will always be saved for them (regardless of whether or not there is a value in the Email field is set to display.)

 = 1.3.2 =
 * NEW developer methods for saving extra data along with the quiz via JavaScript and WordPress.
 See [Installation](http://wordpress.org/plugins/slickquiz/installation/) for more details.
 Thanks to [@nfreear](https://github.com/nfreear) for the contribution!